• 77% of millennials agree that sending handwritten letters, thank you cards and parcels feels like a dying art

 Psychologist Dr. Saima Latif commented:

 “Digital forms of communication often comprise of short phrases and emojis to express what we mean.
 The effect of abbreviated forms of communication is that emotions and feelings cannot be expressed as effectively and can sometimes be misconstrued.
 Unfortunately, this can trivialise our relationships making them more superficial rather than strengthening them.

 “On the flip side, sending a parcel or letter creates the type of connection that digital communication often cannot.
 Receiving a parcel or letter from someone we know makes us feel instantly loved because we appreciate the time and effort that has been put into creating it.
 These forms of communication create memories, as people often keep letters and cards and look back on them years later, whereas digital communication is often deleted or discarded.”

 Post For A Post Day: Monday 18th September

-Following the results of the research, ipostparcels has launched the first ever national ‘Post For A Post Day’.
-The aim is to encourage people across the UK to send more meaningful forms of communication such as a handwritten letter or surprise parcel instead of sending a text or posting a message via WhatsApp or social media.
+Following the results of the research, ipostparcels has launched the first-ever national ‘Post For A Post Day’.
+The aim is to encourage people across the UK to send more meaningful forms of communication.
+A handwritten letter or surprise parcel instead of sending a text or posting a message via WhatsApp or social media.